 How to Choose A Protective Filter?

-It is important to determine the economic feasibility of such a purchase.
-It makes no sense to buy an expensive light filter to protect a budget (for example, “whale”) lens.
-At the same time, an inexpensive light filter will greatly reduce the image quality, and there is no point in it either.
+It is essential to determine the economic feasibility of such a purchase.
+It makes no sense to buy an expensive light filter to protect a budget lens.
+At the same time, an inexpensive light filter will significantly reduce the image quality, and there is no point in it either.

 If a protective filter is still necessary, determine the appropriate thread diameter for the light filters.
 It is indicated in the characteristics of the lens and on the back of the cap.

-The diameter of the filter thread is often indicated on the lens itself; it is indicated by the Ø symbol.
-Also, the diameter is always indicated on the lens cap.
+The diameter of the filter thread is often indicated on the lens itself; the Ø symbol indicates it.
+Also, the diameter is always displayed on the lens cap.
 In our case – 67 mm.
-If you are still not sure about the diameter of the filter thread for your optics, you can always find it out in the lens specifications on the manufacturer’s website.
+If you are still not sure about the diameter of the filter thread for your lenses, you can always find it out in the lens specifications on the manufacturer’s website.

-It is important that the filter has an anti-reflective, anti-reflective coating.
-A simple piece of glass without such a coating will strongly catch glare and reduce the contrast of the image.
+The filter must have an anti-reflective, anti-reflective coating.
+A simple piece of glass without such a coating will firmly catch glare and reduce the image’s contrast.
 As a rule, “enlightened” light filters have MC (Multi-Coated) marking in their name.
 Different manufacturers may have brand names such as DHG, MRC, or HMC.
-The most affordable safety filters are not made of glass, but plastic, and should be avoided all the more.
+The most affordable safety filters are not made of glass but plastic and should be avoided.

 How to determine the quality of the anti-reflective coating, and therefore the quality of the filter itself?

 Place the filters on a plain surface (sheet of paper) with a bright lamp above them.
-If there is a glare from the lamp on the filter, its reflection, then the coating leaves much to be desired.
-In our example, the right filter has the highest quality and the middle filter has the weakest.
+If there is a glare from the light on the filter, its reflection, then the coating leaves much to be desired.
+In our example, the right filter has the highest quality, and the median filter has the weakest.

-If you intend to use an ultra-wide-angle filter (shorter than 24mm for full frame, shorter than 16mm for APS-C format cameras), choose a thin frame filter.
-This will insure yourself against darkening in the corners of the frame.
-The minus of the thin frame is that the lens cap does not hold well on it.
+If you intend to use an ultra-wide-angle filter (shorter than 24mm for full-frame, shorter than 16mm for APS-C format cameras), choose a thin frame filter.
+It will ensure you against darkening in the corners of the frame.
+The minus of the narrow frame is that the lens cap does not hold well on it.

 Let’s mention the filter manufacturers who have a good reputation among photographers.
-Some manufacturers of photographic equipment produce filters under their own brands.
-This is done, for example, by Nikon, Carl Zeiss.
-There are also companies specializing in the production of precisely light filters: Hoya, Marumi, B+W, Rodenstock.
+Some manufacturers of photographic equipment produce filters under their brands.
+It is done, for example, by Nikon, Carl Zeiss.
+There are also companies specializing in producing precisely light filters: Hoya, Marumi, B+W, Rodenstock.

 The question arises: does the light filter protect the lens so well?
 Front lens, perhaps yes.
-But in most cases, when dropped, the impact is not on the lenses, but on the lens barrel.
-The most vulnerable part of the lens will be the protruding “trunk”.
+But in most cases, when dropped, the impact is not on the lenses but the lens barrel.
+The most vulnerable part of the lens will be the protruding trunk.

 How can you protect the lens without compromising (and in some situations, improving) the image quality?

-For all Nikon lenses, except for the most affordable “whale” models, the manufacturer supplies a hood in the kit.
+The manufacturer supplies a hood in the kit for all Nikon lenses, except for the most affordable “whale” models.
 A hood is a visor that is attached to the lens and protects the front of the lens.
-The main purpose of the hood is glare protection.
+The primary purpose of the hood is glare protection.
 The most unpleasant “hares” fall into the lens when light hits the lens from the side.
 The hood covers them from side lighting.

-The shorter the focus of the lens, the shorter its hood, because it should not fall into the frame.
+The shorter the lens’s focus, the shorter it’s hood because it should not fall into the frame.
 Some ultra-wide-angle lenses do not have round screw filters, but they do have a built-in hood.
 It resists glare and protects the large front optics.
-Example – Nikon AF-S NIKKOR 14-24mm f / 2.8 G ED.
+Example – Nikon AF-S NIKKOR 14-24mm f/2.8 G ED.

 So you can protect the lens during everyday use at no additional cost using the supplied hood.
 For a “whale” lens, a hood rather than a light filter will also be a more appropriate purchase.

-Are you using a safety filter?
-Have there been situations where he helped protect the lens?
+Are you using a protective filter for camera lenses?
+Have there been situations where that helped protect the lens?
 Share your stories in the comments.